hyzerblade/bdu-discord-bot/README.md

 ## Setup

-There are four fields in the config.ini file which the user must provide.
+There are four fields in the config.ini file which the user must provide before running bountyboy.py:

    1. **contract_address:** The ethereum address of the contract to be watched.
    2. **contract_abi_path:** Path to the ABI of the contract.